csce-4460-term-project-group/Browser-Test-Tool/README.md

 # Browser Test Tool
-CSCE-4460 Software Testing and Empirical Methodologies Term Project Group 4
+CSCE-4460 Software Testing and Empirical Methodologies<br/>
+Term Project Group 4<br/>
 This tool tests web browsers for conformity to the HTML and CSS web standards.